-Implementation of Elimination of Violence Against women and girls EVAWG and the Dissemination of the HIV (Prevention and management) act project in Karonga, Salima and Mulanje commenced in June 2018.
-The main objective aimed at eliminating of all forms of violence against women and girls through transformation of social and cultural norms that hinder women and girl’s rights and perpetuate VAWG.
+Implementation of Elimination of Violence Against Women and girls (EVAWG) and the Dissemination of the HIV (Prevention and management) act project in Karonga, Salima and Mulanje commenced in June 2018.
+The main objective is aimed at eliminating all forms of violence against women and girls through transformation of social and cultural norms that hinder women and girl’s rights and perpetuate VAWG.

 Progress on EVAWG

 These results were achieved through community sensitisation and mentoring support in the three districts.
 The project reached out to 93 households with information on EVAWG through intergeneration family dialogue meeting in the communities.
-These dialogue meetings break the culture of silence where families ably spoke openly and dispel harmful social norms and traditions such as night dances, “kuyimapachithandala”, “Kutolelatuchuma” Furthermore, MANASO pioneered the first training of 55 health workers as key agents in addressing GBV in the three districts on integrating EVAWG into health service, and assist in managing cases of GBV in order to eliminate violence against women and girls.
+These dialogue meetings broke the culture of silence where families ably spoke openly and dispel harmful social norms and traditions such as night dances, “kuyima pa chithandala” and “Kutolelatu chuma”.
+Furthermore, MANASO pioneered the first training of 55 health workers as key agents in addressing GBV in the three districts on integrating EVAWG into health service, and assisted in managing cases of GBV in order to eliminate violence against women and girls.
 A dedicated training manual was developed and used to train them.
-The pre and post-test results were compared and averaged to 65% to 96 % respectively, which showed that the participants gained new knowledge after learning on GBV case management.
+The pre and post-test results were compared and averaged to 65% to 96 % respectively, which showed that the participants gained new knowledge after learning about GBV case management.
 An evaluation survey done by MANASO revealed that, 100% of the health workers that were trained on integrating GBV into health service acquired new knowledge and forensic know-how-skills on assessing and managing GBV cases.
-MANASO established 14 Mother groups during the project who worked directly with communities and they captured 26 cases of GBV (See list of some of the case studies in Annexe 1) So far, in Mulanje 46 girls under the age of 18 were rescued from marriages and sent back to school, 2 in Karonga and 2 in Salima and sent back to school i.e. recently a form 3 girl in Karonga was rescued from marriage.
-Four cases of GBV have been referred for other services.
+MANASO established 14 mother groups during the project who worked directly with communities and they captured 26 cases of GBV (See list of some of the case studies in Annexe 1).
+So far, 46 girls in Mulanje, 2 girls in Karonga and 2 girls in Salima under the age of 18 were rescued from early marriages and sent back to school.
+Four cases of GBV have been reported and were referred for other services.
 GBV cases have reduced compared to the past through the mother groups.
-Trained a total of 129 Districts Implementation Team (DIT) on how to advocate for EVAWG and end discrimination during the training of trainers.
+The project managed to train a total of 129 Districts Implementation Team (DIT) on how to advocate for EVAWG and end discrimination during the training of trainers.
 The team was empowered to speak plainly on the secretive harmful cultural practices that affect women and girls in the community.
-Example of cultural norm is where a mother and daughter swap – where a wife will allow her own daughter to be having sex with his husband in order to keep the man within the house and not to marry another wife or abandon her.
-(See list of consolidated social cultural norms in the Annexe 2 – TOT Report, Table 2).
-The project sensitized 35 Community Leaders (chiefs) in the EVAWG.
+An example of a cultural norm is where a mother and daughter swap, the mother will allow her daughter to be sleeping with her husband in order for the man not to leave for another wife.
+(See list of consolidated social cultural norms in Annexe 2 – TOT Report, Table 2).
+The project sensitized 35 community leaders (chiefs) in the EVAWG.
 They have established by-laws against VAWG.
-The chiefs said, on the social norms that have transformed in the community since the onset of the project, they reported that the community is now sensitised on the girl child right to go to school
+The chiefs reported that the community is now informed of the girl child right to go to school.
+This is one of the social norms that have transformed in the community since the onset of the project.

 Progress on HIV (Prevention and Management act